Elephant Rescue and Rehabilitation Project - Burkina FasoSaving one elephant calf can make a big difference

 Lions, hyenas, and crocodiles all prey on baby elephants.
 Adult elephants have very few natural predators, though lions have been known to brazenly hunt elephants when desperate.

 Elephant tusks are highly prized in the ivory trade, resulting in illegal elephant poaching.
-IFAW is working in Asia and Africa to reduce market supply and consumer demand for elephant ivory, where the demand is highest.
-Learn how you can help protect elephants.
+When a poacher targets an elephant for its tusks, it is typically killed.
+IFAW is working in Asia and Africa to reduce market supply and consumer demand for elephant ivory where it is highest.

 While this myth about elephants being afraid of mice may be widespread, it’s hardly rooted in fact.
 While elephants may be startled by mice and other rodents, elephants are no more afraid of mice than they are of other animals that might quickly scurry past them.

 How long are elephants pregnant?